 - They take a long time to assemble or tear down

 Below is an example of the results, I can achieve with this entry-level lighting kit.

 Behind the Scenes – Keying Test

 Portable Studio Gear

-If I’m traveling to and from client shoots – I’ll use panel lights and a ring light (optional).
+If I’m travelling to and from client shoots – I’ll use panel lights and a ring light (optional).
 These Panel lights offer convenience (you don’t have to assemble them unlike soft-boxes), they take up less space, are portable, and travel well.

 The slim build offers you more lighting options in small spaces or odd filming conditions.